tekknolagi/Moeenahamd.github.io/index.md

 I also enjoy creating smaller experiments and provocations, just to keep reality on its toes.

+## I like teaching.

 I'm passionate about teaching and sharing knowledge.
 Some highlights:

 * Taught "Creative Coding for Sound" workshop series at HfMDD Berlin
 * Co-wrote "Deconstructing Identity in the Age of Algorithms" with Samir Tmajchi in 2022
 * Led "Hacking Reality 101" at Jugend Hackt Berlin in 2019

+## Sometimes I contribute to open source projects.

 I occasionally contribute to open-source projects at the intersection of art and technology, such as: